- Apply

 Published on October 21, 2024

-Two senior biology students from Eastern Connecticut State University have been selected to present their research at the Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) this November.
+Two senior biology students from Eastern Connecticut State University have been selected to present their research at the Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) this Nov.
+13 – 16 in Pittsburgh, PA.
 Nancy Avalos and Anne Le’s research will cover critical global health and environmental challenges.

 Avalos's research, titled “Understanding the Interactions Between Group B Streptococcus (GBS) and Candida albicans (C. albicans): A Proteomic Approach,” deconstructs the variation in interactions between these pathogens.
 Her research highlights severe co-infections impacting vulnerable populations, such as neonates and immunocompromised patients.